 Carousell is a C2C Marketplace app expanding from South East Asia.
-The product focuses on casual sellers to de-clutter their space by start selling.
+The product focuses on casual sellers, like people with a day job or school to de-clutter their space by start selling.

 Who I worked with?

-I closely worked with Alla, Product Manager, Andrius, VP of product, and amazing Core-marketplace team to make this possible.
-This project wouldn't be successful without help from wonderful marketplace quality, customer experience and community team!
+I closely worked with Alla, The Product Manager, Andrius, The VP of product, and amazing Core-Marketplace Scrum team to make this possible.

-A little over a sprint.
-We work in Sprints, and as a designer I work ahead of the engineering sprint.
-We, the product manager and I managed to finalise all the flows and states in a little over a sprint of two weeks.
+A little over a sprint (2 weeks).
+We work in sprints, and as a designer, I work ahead of the engineering sprint.

 At carousell, our OKRs direct us to focus on one big problem every quarter.
 One of the problems we choose was inline with Search relevancy.

 A small intro on how people buy & sell in Carousell: Carousell is a marketplace where sellers can list their item, and let buyers find it, then they deal and close the transaction offline (at that time).
 Buyer finds an item interesting, engage with the seller to see if it meets the buyer's expectation, arrange for delivery/meet-up and meet the seller and close the deal.
 Once the transaction is done, the item is marked as sold by the seller and both buyers can leave each other feedback.